burke1791/burkeql-db/docs/05-selecting-data/05-displaying-results.md

 We get all of our target columns displayed to us - even the headers preserve the casing we used in our select statement.

 That wraps up this section.
-In the next section we're going to do a little refactoring to support running `Select *` statements.
+In the next section we're going to start expanding the data types we support - starting with the `Int` class.